jaames/nx-hbmenu-mockup/README.md

 ### Layout

-UI elements are aligned to a 20x20 pixel grid (the red lines in the below mockup mark 8 grid spaces).
+UI elements are aligned to a 20x20 pixel grid (the red lines in the mockups below mark 8 grid spaces).
 The elements in each corner of the screen are given relatively generous margins to avoid [cropping / overscan issues](https://www.engadget.com/2010/05/27/hd-101-overscan-and-why-all-tvs-do-it/) when displayed on TV screens:

 ![grid layout](https://raw.githubusercontent.com/jaames/switch-hbl-mockup/master/guides/grid.png)